Scanbot SDK has been acquired by Apryse! Learn more

 Tackling the challenge of shoplifting at self-checkout

-In the face of growing concerns around self-checkout theft, retailers must adopt innovative and effective strategies.
-These strategies should address the unique challenges presented by self-service technologies, particularly focusing on preventing Scan & Go shoplifting.
+In combination with these design changes, retailers must adopt innovative and effective strategies.
+These strategies must address the unique challenges presented by self-service technologies, combining technological enhancements with employee awareness to prevent Scan & Go shoplifting.

 One effective deterrent against self-checkout theft is robust customer identification.
 By requiring customers to register with personal details such as name, email, and payment information before using mobile self-checkout, retailers can significantly reduce anonymity and thus discourage shoplifting.
 Retailers could also consider integrating biometric verification for added security.